Fuz73/My-mother-earth/README.md

 # My-mother-earth
-This is my life time project whare is just anted to contribute my knowledge to solve the various problem regarding pollution to the mother earth
+This is my life time project where i just wanted to contribute my knowledge to solve the various problem regarding pollution faced by mother earth